 The FIRE community, for example, knows all about this landscape.
 Learning about FIRE—I could retire at 45?!—is mind-blowing.
 But that excitement wears off after a couple months.
 What remains is a simple truth: it’s hard to rush FIRE.
 You can only save so much money.
 And it’s going to take years and years before you reach your goal.

-The important details come in two weeks.
+The important details all come to you in two weeks.
 It takes another two weeks to create your master plan.
-And then it takes 15 years of repetitive plodding to execute that plan—a quick peak of excitement, then a long period of toiling.
+The Peak of Enlightenment!
+But then it takes 15 years of repetitive plodding to execute that plan.
+The Valley of Drudgery 🙁

 Get Busy Living…